mimofixe/eternal-sonata-studio/README.md

 - Restart-aware tristrip decoding (`0xFFFF` primitive restart tokens handled correctly)
 - Correct geometry rendering for map meshes (strides 16/20/24/28) and character meshes (stride 32)
 - 10:10:10:2 packed normal decoding for static map geometry
+- Stride-48 particle meshes rendered as GL_POINTS (billboard particle systems)
-- OpenGL 4.5 rendering with wireframe/solid modes
-- Camera controls (orbit, pan, zoom) with auto-fit on load
+- OpenGL 4.5 rendering with camera controls (orbit, pan, zoom) and auto-fit on load
 - Vertex and triangle count statistics

+### NMDL Model Viewer (textured)

+- Select any NMDL chunk and click **Load Textured Model in Viewport** to load the full model
+- All meshes, materials and textures are loaded in one step from the NMDL envelope
+- Per-section draw calls: each face section binds the correct diffuse texture before drawing
+- Texture chain: `FaceSection.mat_id -> NMTR[mat_id].diffuse_img_id -> NTX3[img_id]`
+- Sections without a texture fall back to flat shaded colour
+- NMDL and single NSHP modes are mutually exclusive and share the same viewport

 ### Skeleton Viewing

 - NBN2 bone parser - confirmed layout from cross-referencing a 2015 Blender importer
 - Bind-pose world positions computed via BONESPACE algorithm (Euler XYZ, rotation encoding i16/4096)
-- Select any NBN2 chunk in the file browser → "Skeleton Info" tab → **Load Skeleton in Viewport**
+- Select any NBN2 chunk in the file browser -> "Skeleton Info" tab -> **Load Skeleton in Viewport**
 - Mesh and skeleton can be loaded simultaneously and toggled independently
-- Viewport rendering: yellow GL_LINES (parent→child, depth-tested) and white GL_POINTS (joints, always on top of mesh)
+- Viewport rendering: yellow GL_LINES (parent->child, depth-tested) and white GL_POINTS (joints, always on top of mesh)
 - Camera auto-fits to skeleton bounding box on load
 - "Flip Y" toggle for PS3 Y-down to OpenGL Y-up conversion
 - Bone list in ChunkInspector shows all bones inline with Euler angles, local positions, and type colour-coding (dynamic chains in blue, effectors in green)